KyberNetwork/KIPs/KIPs/kip-10.md

 **2. Proposal Summary, Motivation and Key Details** *Refer to the selection criteria guide below.*

-XYZ Finance is proposing a joint liquidity mining program with Kyber to help improve liquidity for the XYZ token on the capital efficient KyberDMM protocol.
+XYZ Finance is proposing a joint liquidity mining program with Kyber to help improve liquidity for the XYZ token on KyberDMM protocol.

 During the campaign period, liquidity providers who add liquidity (deposit tokens) on the eligible XYZ-ETH pool will receive LP tokens that can be staked on the Yield page for additional XYZ and KNC token rewards.
 As part of the campaign launch, there will also be joint marketing efforts with Kyber Network.